- Oops!Something went wrong.Please try again later.

-With a market capitalization of UK£23b, Anglo American is rather large.
-We'd expect to see institutional investors on the register.
-Companies of this size are usually well known to retail investors, too.
-In the chart below, we can see that institutions are noticeable on the share registry.
+Anglo American is a pretty big company.
+It has a market capitalization of UK£34b.
+Normally institutions would own a significant portion of a company this size.
+Our analysis of the ownership of the company, below, shows that institutions are noticeable on the share registry.
 We can zoom in on the different ownership groups, to learn more about Anglo American.

 What Does The Institutional Ownership Tell Us About Anglo American?